radish-es/opensourcelaw/content/courses/Property/cases/moore.md

 The Regent’s patent also covers various methods for using the cell line to produce lymphokines.
 Moore admits in his complaint that “the true clinical potential of each of the lymphokines ... [is] difficult to predict, [but] ... competing commercial firms in these relevant fields have published reports in biotechnology industry periodicals predicting a potential market of approximately $3.01 Billion Dollars by the year 1990 for a whole range of [such lymphokines]....”

 With the Regents’ assistance, Golde negotiated agreements for commercial development of the cell line and products to be derived from it.
 Under an agreement with Genetics Institute, Golde “became a paid consultant” and “acquired the rights to 75,000 shares of common stock.”
 Genetics Institute also agreed to pay Golde and the Regents “at least $330,000 over three years, including a pro-rata share of [Golde’s] salary and fringe benefits, in exchange for ... exclusive access to the materials and research performed” on the cell line and products derived from it.
 On June 4, 1982, Sandoz “was added to the agreement,” and compensation payable to Golde and the Regents was increased by $110,000. “[T]hroughout this period, ...
-Quan spent as much as 70 [percent] of her time working for [the] Regents on research” related to the cell line.
+Quan spent as much as 70 [percent] of her time working for [the] Regents on research” related to the cell line."

 Based upon these allegations, Moore attempted to state 13 causes of action.
 Each defendant demurred to each purported cause of action.
 The superior court, however, expressly considered the validity of only the first cause of action, conversion.
 Reasoning that the remaining causes of action incorporated the earlier, defective allegations, the superior court sustained a general demurrer to the entire complaint with leave to amend.
 In a subsequent proceeding, the superior court sustained Genetics Institute’s and Sandoz’s demurrers without leave to amend on the grounds that Moore had not stated a cause of action for conversion and that the complaint’s allegations about the entities’ secondary liability were too conclusory.
 In accordance with its earlier ruling that the defective allegations about conversion rendered the entire complaint insufficient, the superior court took the remaining demurrers off its calendar.